 Liquidity risk is the risk that the Trust will encounter difficulties in meeting its financial obligations.
 The Trust will be subject to the risks associated with debt financing, including the risk that mortgages, convertible debentures and credit facilities will not be able to be refinanced.
 The Trust's objectives in minimizing liquidity risk are to maintain appropriate levels of leverage of its real estate assets and to stagger its debt maturity profile.
-As at December 31, 2020, the Trust's liquidity is described as follows:
+The Trust's liquidity is described as follows: